Kingerthanu/JavaSmallClicker-LibGDX/README.md

 **The Breakdown:**

-  This Program Uses LibGDX For Making A Window In Which To Draw On.
+  This Program Uses LibGDX For Making A Window In Which To Display Our Game.

-  On The Programs Startup We Will Initialize A Handful Of Squares Onto The Screen And These Squares Will Be Wrapped In Their Own Class In Which Will Represent Them.
+  On The Programs Startup We Will Initialize A Handful Of Squares Onto The Screen And These Squares Will Be Wrapped In Their Own Class In Which Will Represent Them As Bombs For Our Game.

+  The Square Class Will Contain Its Loaded Textures, As Well As Collision Logic And Cleanup For Reporting Back A Hit To Our External Counter In Which We Show On The Screen In The Top Left Corner.

   When Initialized They Will Start A Internal Clock In Which Will Make Them Change From Three Internal Hard-Coded States Of: